 NOTE 1: The fields s-NonIntraSearch in SystemInformationBlockType3 do not affect the idle/inactive measurement procedures.
 How the UE performs the idle/inactive measurements is up to UE implementation as long as the requirements in TS 36.133 [16] are met for measurement reporting.

+4> if the reportQuantities is set to rsrq:

+5> consider RSRQ as the sorting quantity;

+4> else:

+5> consider RSRP as the sorting quantity;

 4> if the measCellList is included:

 5> consider the serving cell and cells identified by each entry within the measCellList to be applicable for idle /inactive measurement reporting;